common-workflow-language/common-workflow-language/specification/tool-description.md

 the necessary information to actually set up the environment and build the command line to run a specific invocation of the tool.

+The *runtime environment* refers to the hardware architecture, hardware resources, operating system, software runtime (if applicable, such as the Python interpreter or the JVM), along with libraries, modules, packages, utilities, and data files required to run the tool.

 Tools are executed by the *workflow infrastructure*.
 The workflow infrastructure is the underlying platform responsible for interpreting the tool description and job order, setting up the necessary runtime environment, and actually invoking the tool process.
-Provided that assumptions and restrictions outlined below are met, the workflow infrastructure has broad leeway to schedule tool invocations on remote cluster or cloud compute nodes, use virtual machines or operating system containers to manage the runtime, and to use remote or distributed file systems to manage input and output files.
+Provided that assumptions and restrictions outlined below are met, the workflow infrastructure has broad leeway to schedule tool invocations on remote cluster or cloud compute nodes, use virtual machines or operating system containers to manage the runtime, to use remote or distributed file systems to manage input and output files, and rewrite file paths on the command line.

 When tool execution completes, the output record is built based on the output schema.
 The output schema includes *adapter* sections which describe how to